Understanding the Different Types of Septic Systems in Ohio: NPDES Offlot, Spray Distribution System, and Drip Systems.

 Spray Distribution Systems:

-Spray distribution systems spray treated wastewater over a designated area, promoting aeration and further treatment before it reaches the soil.
+Spray distribution systems spray treated wastewater over a designated area thats determined by a soil scientist, promoting aeration and further treatment before it reaches the soil.
 These systems are suitable for larger properties with adequate space for safe dispersal.
+The Spray systems in ohio are all timed to go off at 4am each morning.
+These sytems are time dosed and only pump once a day per design.
+Most spray systems have Aeration tanks to break down the wastewater along with a U.V light before discharge.

 Peat Systems: